micheledurante/dwarven-codex/dwarven_grammar_book.md

 These words can also be combined as `Onolustus` which means _mountainous anger_.

 Words are joined together to form meaning, also known as _affixation_.
-Therefore the word order is extremely important, e.g.:
+Therefore the word order is extremely important:

 - `Ustosonol` means _angry mountain_
 - `Onolustus` means _mountainous anger_